seal-runtime/seal/README.md

 Use *seal* to write fun, maintainable, and easily-deployable programs in [Luau](https://luau.org), a simple, dependable, and extremely fast scripting language with good typechecking and tooling support.

-Check out the [standard library reference](docs/standard-library/index.md) for all current features and APIs.

 ## Goals

 - Provide a **simple but expressive API** that allows you to get straight into working on your script, shim, or project.